 In a time when learning institutions are being targeted by cyber-criminals, security platforms will need to innovate for education’s specific challenges and needs.

 Another challenge is the communication between peers on the screen.
-With 95% of teens in the U.S. online, whole new medium for bullying—cyberbullying—is opened up.
+With 95% of teens in the U.S. online, a whole new medium for bullying—cyberbullying—is opened up.
 An extension of bullying in real-time, online bullying just allows victims to be harassed through multiple channels and in various ways.
 This affects success in school, with 60% of bullying victims saying that being cyberbullied affects their ability to learn and feel safe in school, bullying can also lead to lower learning outcomes.

 This is something that third-party providers can help teachers and administrators to monitor.
 An example of a company providing these solutions is ManagedMethods, an affordable data security and student safety platform for K-12 schools.